Jun.-Prof. Dr. Julia Binter

 Curriculum Vitae

-Julia Binter studied social and cultural anthropology as well as theatre film and media studies at the University of Vienna and the École des Hautes Études en Sciences Sociales in Paris.
-She received her DPhil in Anthropology from the University of Oxford in 2022.
-Binter also trained as assistant curator in the Africa department of the Weltmuseum Wien from 2010 to 2013.
-In 2016/2017, she was curatorial fellow at the Kunsthalle Bremen.
-From 2018 to 2023 she worked as research associate for postcolonial provenance research at the Ethnologisches Museum/ Zentralarchiv of the Staatliche Museen zu Berlin.
-She has been lecturing at the University of Vienna since 2009.
-Binter joined the University of Bonn as Argelander Professor for Critical Museum and Heritage Studies in 2023 and is a member of the Global Heritage Lab.
+I studied social and cultural anthropology as well as theatre film and media studies at the University of Vienna and the École des Hautes Études en Sciences Sociales in Paris.
+Supported by an AHRC Collaborative Doctoral Award and a Wiener-Anspach Doctoral Fellowship, I received my DPhil in Anthropology from the University of Oxford in 2020.
+I also trained as assistant curator in the Africa department of the Weltmuseum Wien from 2010 to 2013.
+In 2016/2017, I was curatorial fellow of the German Federal Cultural Foundation at the Kunsthalle Bremen, where I curated the exhibition ‘The Blind Spot.
+Bremen, Colonialism and Art’.
+From 2018 to 2023, I worked as research associate for postcolonial provenance research at the Ethnologisches Museum/ Zentralarchiv of the Staatliche Museen zu Berlin.
+I have been lecturing at the University of Vienna since 2009.
+In May 2023, I joined the University of Bonn as Argelander Professor for Critical Museum and Heritage Studies.

-Julia Binter is the co-founder of the transdisciplinary research network 'Colonial Ports and Global History' at The Oxford Research Centre in the Humanities.
-She is also a member of the Deutsche Gesellschaft für Sozial- und Kulturanthropologie and the European Association of Social Anthropologists and contributes to the AG Koloniale Provenienzen of the Arbeitskreis Provenienzforschung and the EASA Network Anthropology of History.
+I am the co-founder of the transdisciplinary research network ‘Colonial Ports and Global History’ at The Oxford Research Centre in the Humanities (TORCH).
+I am also a member of the Deutsche Gesellschaft für Sozial- und Kulturanthropologie (DGSKA) and the European Association of Social Anthropologists (EASA) and contribute to the AG Koloniale Provenienzen of the Arbeitskreis Provenienzforschung and the EASA Network Anthropology of History.

 Third-Party Funded Projects